jnizama/google-work-sample-submission/README.md

 # Intership Experience UK Project Sample
-This reposity is for my Intership Experience UK
+This reposity is for my Intership Experience UK work (in day 2 and 3)

 My work related Work Sample Review & Reflection